logcossin/ForReport/jaejin_kim_sequencing.md

 * Alignment with highest identity was to 16S rRNA of _Sphingomicrobium astaxanthinifaciens_ but genome sequence was not available.
 * There is only 2 genomes from genus _Sphingomicrobium_ in NCBI.
 * _Sphingomicrobium_ sp.
 GRR-S6-50 showed about 75% ANI with 2 _Sphingomicrobium_ genomes from NCBI.
+(RefSeq accession)
 * _Sphingomicrobium_ sp.
 GRR-S6-50 showed 71~74% ANI with 44 Sphingomonadaceae (family) reference complete genomes from NCBI.

 ### _Halomonas_ sp.
 YJPS3-2